-Byzantine Fault Tolerance.
-The second consideration is to prevent individual faults from contaminating the entire system.
-It is worth noting that generally, participants are expected to be credible and the network to have predictable transmission delays.
-LBFT is designed to mask any deviation from correct behavior in a third of the participants.
-These cover anything from a benign bit flipping in a node's storage to fully comprising a server by stealing its secret keys.
-Additionally, LBFT maintains consistency even during periods of unbounded communication delays or network disruptions.
+The main guarantee provided in this approach is resilience against to Byzantine failures - preventing individual faults from contaminating the entire system.
+LibraBFT is designed to mask any deviation from correct behavior in a third of the participants.
+These cover anything from a benign bit flipping in a node's storage to fully compromising a server by stealing its secret keys.
+Additionally, LibraBFT maintains safety even during periods of unbounded communication delays or network disruptions.
 This reflects our belief that consensus protocols whose safety rely on synchrony would be inherently both complex and vulnerable to Denial-of-Service (DoS) attacks on the network.